Studio Rick Joy

 Problem

-This young retail store was moving from Tucson to Phoenix to a new location that was both larger and more prominent in the cityscape.
-They came to us looking for a refresh of their graphic identity that could then be publicized via social media, in-store and on window displays, and with retail packaging as a way to build momentum for their opening.
+This young retail store was moving to Phoenix to a new location that was both larger and more prominent in the cityscape.
+They came to us looking for a refresh of their graphic identity that could then be publicized online, in-store, on window displays, and with retail packaging as a way to build momentum for their opening.

 Outcome